 An entrance and administrative block at the east contained a porter's room and waiting room at the centre.
 The board room on the first floor above served 25 Guardians who met there every Saturday at noon.
 This block was later extended at each side for children's accommodation and school-rooms.

 The main accommodation block had the Master's quarters at the centre, with male and female wings to each side.
 At the rear was a range of single-storey utility rooms such as bakehouse and washhouse with the infirmary and idiots' wards in a separate block at the west.

-A memorial (erect'd 1910) dedicated to workhouse inmates buried there, can be found in the old burial grounds Plunkett Avenue.
+A small memorial dedicated to workhouse inmates buried there was erected in 1910, it can be found in the old burial grounds on Plunkett Avenue.

 Ancestor connected to this workhouse?
 If YES, please link this Building to their Ancestor Chronicle so we can remember them here.

 ~ Please share additional information or stories about this workhouse, by posting a message below ~